danieljbae/youtube_screentime/README.md

 ![Alt Text](./demo/screentime_demo_v2.gif)

+### Disclaimer
+I would have preferred to plot "watch time" of each video on the Y-Axis, rather than video watched (clicked).
+As this would have more accurately represented how much time was spent on each category.

+However, these properties and other drill down categories (i.e. watch history & watch time, and video topics) have been [deprecated](https://developers.google.com/youtube/v3/revision_history#august-11,-2016)

+As a result, [Google's Takeout](https://takeout.google.com/settings/takeout) was used to obtain a list of videos I watched and when they were opened.

 ## Getting started

 ### Prerequisites
 1) Start Google project to generate API Key and choose [YouTube API service](https://console.developers.google.com/)

-2) Export your watch history in JSON format, using [Google's Takeout](https://takeout.google.com/settings/takeout) service
+2) Export your watch history in JSON format, using [Google's Takeout](https://takeout.google.com/settings/takeout) service (this may take a few minutes, you'll be emailed when your export is ready)

 ### Windows
 Install virtualenv to manage packages and create enviroment